Inbibo/adonisfx_docs/docs/faq.md

 ## I can't connect to my licensing server for floating licensing.
 What should I do?
 Make sure that your firewall configuration allows the connection and try using the `ping` command to check the connectivity.
 If the connection is valid but AdonisFX can't load, please contact support.

-## Can I activate the floating licensing server offline?
-Yes, [here](licensing.md#install-server) you can find the instructions for that.
-Once the activation is completed and the server is running, the licensing system will require to verify the status of your server as often as it is specified in the `TurboFloatServer-config.yml` file.
-This verification requires connection to the internet.
-Please, check the configuration of `days_between` and `grace` settings in that file for more information.

-## My floating server is offline, what will happen?
-Whenever trying to load AdonisFX, the plug-in will take several seconds before erroring out as it could not reach the floating server.
-This should happen on plug-in load and should not affect the functionalities of the plug-in while using it.